Mangos489/Mangos489/README.md

-You can reach me on discord
+You can reach me on

-Mangos489
+Discord:xochi_azure
 Leetcode:
 Twitter: